zzalscv2/athena-atlas/Trigger/TrigTools/TrigInDetConfig/python/README.md

 The actual interface is
 <pre>
-  def makeInDetTrigFastTracking( flags, config = None, rois = 'EMViewRoIs', doFTF = True, viewVerifier='IDViewDataVerifier', secondStageConfig = None):
+  def makeInDetTrigFastTracking( flags, config = None, rois = 'EMViewRoIs', doFTF = True, viewVerifier='IDViewDataVerifier'):
 </pre>
 where the arguments are